-- Teachers
+- Registered teachers and early childhood teachers

 - The Principal

+- School councillors

+- Early childhood workers

+- People in religious ministry

 - Medical practitioners; and

 - Nurses.

 It is the responsibility of other staff, Volunteers or members of the College community to check whether they are Mandatory Reporters under child protection legislation.